 The Company has partially self-insured medical plans (the "Medical Plans") for the employees of GTC.
 The Medical Plans limit the Company's annual obligations to fund claims to specified amounts per participant and in the aggregate.
 The Company is adequately insured for amounts in excess of these limits.
 Employees are responsible, in some instances, for payment of a portion of the premiums.
 During 1994, 1995 and 1996, the Company charged \$5,287,000, \$4,526,000 and \$3,732,000, respectively, to operations related to reinsurance premiums, medical claims incurred and estimated, and administrative costs for the Medical Plans.
+The Company accounts for medical claims in the period in which they are incurred, which includes estimated costs of claims incurred but not reported.
+The Company estimates the amount of claims incurred but not reported based on historical experience and average monthly claims.
+The Company also estimates and records the effect of known claims in excess of average monthly claim amounts.
 Claims paid during 1994, 1995 and 1996 did not exceed the aggregate limits.